Updated 10 August 2017

 If you’re on a really tight budget, I’ve made a list of the best HD video cameras under $300 (£250).

-The Panasonic G7 is affordable and easy to use.
-It shoots full-quality HD footage with the option of 2x slow motion, and it can also record Ultra HD 4K.
-Because it’s mirrorless, you can use the eye-level viewfinder while you’re filming.
+These two Panasonic cameras can shoot full-quality HD footage with 2x slow motion, and record Ultra HD 4K.
+Because they’re mirrorless, you can use the eye-level viewfinder while you’re filming.
+You can use the tilt-and-swivel touchscreen for high or low angle shots and for setting focus.

-The G7 comes with a choice of kit lenses: an inexpensive 14-42 (wide angle to medium telephoto) or the sharper 14-140 (wide to long telephoto).
+The Panasonic G7 is the budget alternative.
+Its plastic body is smaller and lighter than the G85/G80 but lacks in-body stabilisation.
+It comes with a choice of kit lenses: an inexpensive 14-42 (wide angle to medium telephoto) or the sharper 14-140 (wide to long telephoto).
 You can also buy the body only.
-If you can afford a bit more, you could choose the stabilised, weather sealed G85/G80 instead.

 Which lenses you buy depends on your style of filmmaking, and whether you’re happy changing lenses during a shoot.
 The cheapest option for creative filmmaking is to get the basic kit zoom and add a medium telephoto ‘prime’ (non-zooming) lens.
-For news, documentary or events, you could use a fast constant aperture zoom lens instead.
+On a tight budget, you can get good results with used manual focus primes with an adapter.
+For news, documentary or events, you could use a fast constant aperture zoom lens such as the expensive 12-35mm f/2.8 instead.

 If you’re on a tighter budget the Slik 504QFII is good value.